Jax05/100-days-of-code/log.md

 ### Day 5: June 25, 2017, Sunday

-**Today's Progress**: Went through FreeCodeCamp's exercises, up to [230].
+**Today's Progress**: Went through freeCodeCamp's exercises, up to [230].
 Heading out for volunteering from 9:30 to 11:30.
 Home for lunch and then more coding later.
 Picked up coding again at 12:42 and continued until 19:56.
 Completed up to exercise [249].
 I'll begin again tomorrow in the AM for a full day of coding!
 On vacation this coming week.

 **Links**